Joey McGuire: Baylor

 McGuire was hired as the tight ends coach at Baylor in 2017 under first-year head coach Matt Rhule.
 He was promoted to associate head coach in 2019 and reassigned to coach the defensive ends.
 He served as the program's interim head coach when Rhule left to accept the Carolina Panthers coaching position in 2020.
 After Dave Aranda was named Baylor's head coach on January 16, 2020, McGuire was retained as associate head coach and shifted to outside linebackers coach.

 Texas Tech

 McGuire was reported to have been scheduled to interview for the open head coaching position at Texas Tech in 2021.

 McGuire was officially named the 17th head coach in Texas Tech program history on November 8, 2021.

 2022 Season

 In his first season as head coach of the Red Raiders, McGuire defeated both the Texas Longhorns and Oklahoma Sooners in the same season, a program first.
 The Red Raiders finished 4th in the Big 12, with McGuire overseeing Texas Tech’s first winning season in conference play since 2009.
 The Red Raiders finished 8-5 in his first season as head coach.

+2023 Season

+In his second year at Texas Tech, McGuire led his team to a (7-6) record after beating California in the 2023 Independence Bowl.
+The highlight win of the season for the Red Raiders was a victory at #16 Kansas on November 11, 16-13.

+2024 Season

+In his third season at TTU, McGuire's team finished (8-5) after losing to former Southwest Conference rival Arkansas in the 2024 Liberty Bowl, 39-26.
+Texas Tech's big win of the season came on November 2 at #11 Iowa State, a 23-22 victory over the Cyclones.
+After the regular season was completed, McGuire fired defensive coordinator Tim DeRuyter after the Red Raiders had the worst passing defense in the Big XII.
+McGuire hired Shiel Wood as his new DC.

+2025 Season

+McGuire and his staff signed the #1 ranked transfer portal class in the country according to On3.com.
+Texas Tech was predicted to finish 2nd in the Big 12 prior to the start of the 2025 season according to 247Sports.com.

 Personal life

-McGuire and his wife Debbie have a daughter, Reagan, and a son, Garret.
-Garret was a former quarterback at Baylor and former coaching assistant for the Carolina Panthers, and is now the current wide receivers coach for the Nebraska Cornhuskers under Rhule.
+McGuire and his wife Debbie have a daughter, Raegan, and a son, Garret.
+Garret is a former quarterback at Baylor and former coaching assistant for the Carolina Panthers and Nebraska Cornhuskers.
+Garret is now the current running backs coach for the Texas Tech Red Raiders under his father.
+Growing up, McGuire was a fan of the Arkansas Razorbacks.